Attractions

 Attractions with the Verona Card

-The Verona Card gives you free or discounted admission to many museums, sights and cultural sites in Verona.
+With the Verona Card you get free or discounted admission to many museums, attractions and cultural sites in Verona.

-The Verona Card is a 24- or 48-hour city pass that gives you free entry to over 15 sights in Verona.
-From the Roman Arena to Juliet's House, you can visit the city's main attractions for free and also enjoy unlimited use of all city buses.
-The card also offers various discounts, such as for city tours, the opera festival in the Arena or the Giardino Giusti.
+The Verona Card is a 24- or 48-hour city pass that gives you free admission to over 15 attractions in Verona.
+From the Roman Arena to Juliet's House, you can visit the city's most important attractions for free and also use all city buses unlimited.
+Additionally, the card offers various discounts, such as for city tours, the opera festival in the Arena, or the Giardino Giusti.

 Arena di Verona

-The Arena di Verona is a Roman amphitheater from the 1st century A.D.
+The Arena di Verona is a Roman amphitheater from the 1st century AD.
 It is considered one of the best-preserved ancient theaters and is still used for opera performances today (opera festival every summer).
-Visitors can freely explore the imposing oval with its tiers and arches during the day.
-With the Verona Card, you can enter via a separate entrance (Gate 5) without a long wait.
+Visitors can freely explore the impressive oval with its tiers and arches during the day.
+With the Verona Card, you can enter through a separate entrance (Gate 5) without long waiting times.

 Casa di Giulietta (Juliet's House)

-The Casa di Giulietta is a medieval town house that became famous as Juliet's home in Shakespeare's Romeo and Juliet.
-There is a bronze statue of Juliet in the courtyard and the house has the legendary balcony - the setting for the famous balcony scene.
+The Casa di Giulietta is a medieval townhouse that became famous as Juliet's residence from Shakespeare's Romeo and Juliet.
+In the courtyard stands a bronze statue of Juliet, and the house has the legendary balcony - the setting of the famous balcony scene.
 Visitors can climb onto the balcony and feel the romantic atmosphere.
-The visit is free with the Verona Card, but a time slot must be booked online in advance.
+With the Verona Card, the visit is free, but you must reserve a time slot online in advance.

 Museo di Castelvecchio

-The Castelvecchio is a 14th century castle built by the Scaliger dynasty.
-The crenellated Ponte Scaligero, once the castle's escape route, crosses the river.
-Today, Castelvecchio houses a museum with a collection of medieval and Renaissance art - from paintings and sculptures to historical weapons.
-You can wander through the castle courtyards and battlements and enjoy the view of Verona and the River Adige from the edge of the walls.
+Castelvecchio is a 14th-century castle built by the Scaliger dynasty.
+The crenellated Ponte Scaligero leads across the river, once the castle's escape route.
+Today Castelvecchio houses a museum with a collection of medieval and Renaissance art - from paintings and sculptures to historical weapons.
+You can wander through the castle courtyards and ramparts and enjoy the view of Verona and the Adige River from the battlements.

 Torre dei Lamberti

-The Basilica of San Zeno is an important Romanesque church in Verona (built in the 12th century).
-Its tuff and brick façade is adorned with a large rose window, the Wheel of Fortuna.
-Inside, Romanesque columns, medieval frescoes and the crypt with the tomb of St. Zeno await you.
-With the Verona Card, you can visit this church and the adjoining cloister free of charge.
+The Basilica San Zeno is an important Romanesque church in Verona (built in the 12th century).
+Its tufa and brick facade is decorated with a large rose window, the Wheel of Fortune.
+Inside you'll find Romanesque columns, medieval frescoes, and the crypt with the tomb of Saint Zeno.
+With the Verona Card, you can visit this church and the adjacent cloister for free.

-In addition to the highlights presented here, the Verona Card offers free admission to many other museums, churches and historical sites.
-You also get discounts on selected offers - for example for the Giardino Giusti, city tours or the opera festival.
-So you can discover Verona at a reasonable price.
+In addition to the highlights presented here, the Verona Card offers free admission to many other museums, churches, and historical sites.
+You also get discounts on selected offerings - for example, for the Giardino Giusti, city tours, or the opera festival.
+This way you can discover Verona cost-effectively.